Yulia-Z/todo/README.md

 1. Run in terminal
     - `jest -v`

-    to check if the framework is installed, if not run
+    to check if the framework is installed

+    if not, run
     - `npm i --save-dev jest`

     or